-The major industry of employment are knowledge-based services, which will continue to grow at a much higher rate than any other source of employment.
+The major industry of employment are knowledge-based services, which will continue to grow at a much higher rate than any other employment sectors.
 Currently, 35% of the workforce is employed in a knowledge-based industry.
-The next two highest sources of employment are retail trade and private education and health care.
+The next three highest sources of employment are retail trade, private education, and health care.